dmolz123/bluebeam_document_roundtrip/README.md

 This project is **not an official Bluebeam product** and is not supported by Bluebeam.
 It is provided solely as a reference implementation for evaluation and development purposes.

-At any point in time, the endpoints used in this sample code may be deprecated or deplaced.
+At any point in time, the endpoints used in this sample code may be deprecated or replaced.
 Please check the most current Bluebeam API documentation.

 ---